-Research is usually the first step and necessary part of any paper or project once an idea or subject has been formulated.
+Research is usually the first step and a necessary part of any paper or project once an idea or subject has been formulated.
 Yet when it comes to looking for an internship or job, research is often the one and most important step in the search process that students tend to avoid.

-- As students engage in the internship and job search process, they need to get organized to begin a successful search.
+As students engage in the internship and job search process, they need to get organized to begin a successful search.
 Starting an internship or job search by first sending out resumes to just any employer is a poor strategy, especially in light of all of the other ways that are available to identify and reach out to employers.

-- To demonstrate your interest in the organization,
+- Demonstrate your interest in the organization

-- To identity the organization’s goals and needs,
+- Identify the organization’s goals and needs

-- To be able to answer interview questions with confidence.
+- Answer interview questions with confidence

-Visit Your College's Career Development Center
+Start With Your College's Career Development Center

 Your college may also have a strong recruitment program whereby many companies and organizations may do information sessions or interview on campus.
 Meeting potential employers on campus is another way to learn about internship and job opportunities while also a chance to start networking with professionals currently working in a career field of immediate interest.

-Researching Company Web Sites and Professional Organizations
+Check Company Web Sites and Professional Organizations

 Visiting employer websites online is a way to learn about their current opportunities.
 Your college probably has a list of resources, such as their own database plus resources such as CareerShift, Vault.com, and many others depending on what they subscribe to.